OneCent01/obsidian-js/README.md

 # Obsidian-JS
 ## *Fortify your Node server with rock hard authentication*

+A light NodeJS library of pure functions useful for secure server-side authetnication.
+Password hashing, token generation, and response header setting.

 <img style="float:right;" src="https://gamepedia.cursecdn.com/minecraft_gamepedia/2/23/Obsidian.png"/>

-A light library of pure functions useful for secure server-side development in Node.JS.
 Provides a set of easy-to-use tools that allows for rapid development of secure servers.
 It relies on argon2 for password hashing/verification and jsonwebtoken for token generation/authentication.

 Obsidian's full potential is realized when used in conjunction with an web API framework, such as ExpressJS.
 [A basic extensible server with secure user adding and authenticating can be accomplished with these two libraries in about 80 lines of code!](https://gist.github.com/OneCent01/fa52829c9770472d16a5af20b6f75a16)